 How many of us wish we could go back in this world and redress the wrongs done to us?
 I changed the course of one incident, and as you can probably tell I’m quite proud of it, but it was the result of silently putting up with so many others.
 I also thought that if I did this to one person, word might spread, and I might not have to put up with others bullying me.
 Life doesn’t work that way, especially in the jungle.
 I also thought that if I displayed the temerity necessary to prove myself one day, I might be better prepared to do it again later.
 Again, life doesn’t work that way.
 Each confrontation is its own separate entity, and each high school student has to deal with it accordingly.

 How many of us so feared the thought of being punched in the face that we allowed far too many confrontational teases go unchallenged?
 How many of us would love to go back to that world and say, “I honestly don’t give a crap if you punch me anymore.
 Punch me!
 Do it!
 Let’s just get this whole thing over with.
 I should warn you, however, that I’m going to help you christen this moment by bleeding and crying all over you.”

-The point of this article is that it’s too late for nerdy dads to do anything to change the past, but there is something we can do to alter the future of our nerdy sons.
+The point of this article is that it’s too late for vegetarian dads to do anything to change the past, but there is something we can do to alter the future of our vegetarian sons.
 It doesn’t have to be that way.
 We’re not talking offensive measures.
 We’re talking defense.
 We’re talking building confidence.

 My son got punched in the mouth in a controlled setting.
 The two combatants were padded up, and there was little risk of physical injury.
 Yet, it was still shocking for him to get hit in the face.
 It still felt very personal to him, and it hurt his pride.
 He cried as a result.